aravindmarri10/Data-Analyst-Portfolio/README.md

 # 🧠 Capstone Project: Python Logic & OOP Solutions

 Welcome!
 This is my first portfolio project as part of my journey to become a Data Analyst.
-It includes 5 hand-coded Python problems using key concepts like:
+I have included 5 hand-coded Python problems using key concepts like:

 - 🔁 Loops and conditionals
 - 🧮 Functional tools (`map`, `filter`, `reduce`)